 Wisdom teeth, also called third molars, often do not have enough space to grow into the mouth without causing oral health problems.
 To avoid potential problems such as impaction (a tooth that is trapped under the gums), infection, crowding, pain, cysts, and more, most dental professionals recommend early removal of the wisdom teeth.
 Plus, early removal of wisdom teeth results in a less complicated healing process.

 Wisdom teeth usually emerge between the ages of 17 and 25.
 These are the final molars to grow in.
 Your dentist can monitor you or your child’s wisdom teeth development with regular checkups, and when wisdom teeth removal is recommended, you will be referred to an experienced oral surgery practice such Avon Oral, Facial and Dental Implant Surgery.

 When you or your child have a consultation with one of our surgeons, the doctor will give you/your child a complete oral examination and review any existing X-rays and 3D scans.
 Additional digital imaging will occur if necessary to ensure the most efficient treatment possible.
 Anesthesia options are also discussed at this time.
-In our office in Avon, CT, we offer several types of anesthesia for wisdom teeth removal:
+In our three offices located in Avon, Glastonbury, and Enfield, we offer several types of anesthesia for wisdom teeth removal: